 Socialize with us

-An uncertified wood stove does not have a label issued by a certification agency that tests wood-burning appliances, the certification label states clearances to combustibles, hearth pad size, the label also contains the logo of the testing agency, for example, CSA, UCL, OTL, Warnock Hersey, etc.
+An uncertified wood stove does not have a label issued by a certification agency that tests wood-burning appliances, the certification label states clearances to combustibles, and hearth pad size, the label also contains the logo of the testing agency, for example, CSA, UCL, OTL, Warnock Hersey, etc.

 The truth is, wood stoves are a great way to heat your home, but not everyone who owns a wood-burning stove had installed it correctly, and some people have wood stoves that work really well but are not certified for use under government regulations.